The Carlton Hotel

 The Carlton Hotel is a combination of two buildings.
 One is a neo-classical building from the 1850s, which was the headquarters for Upper Silesian Railway.
 The second building was built in 1903 as a neo-modernistic block, possibly a hotel.

-The Carlton Hotel in Katowice, Poland is a social meeting point with the soundtrack of the city’s buzzing music scene, vibrant art and a beacon of the new chapter in Katowice’s rich history.
+The Carlton Hotel in Katowice, Poland, with the soundtrack of the city’s buzzing music scene, vibrant art and a beacon of the new chapter in Katowice’s rich history.
 A new grand hotel has been born, but with the changing image of the traditional perception, public spaces have been utilised in an unalike way.
 Creating a social hub for both local and international influencers, creatives, movers and shakers.

 The Carlton is conceived with the belief that the hotel is your own stage of experimentation.
 A destination where guests can be the creators of their own inspirations and aspirations, creating their own scenes, sets and routines within the playhouse of public spaces.
 It is the new social icon for Katowice, a thriving societal hub.
 The Carlton’s energy is woven into it’s DNA, as a soundtrack of the city’s buzzing music scene and vibrant art.
 The music is intrinsic to the life of The Carlton, with carefully curated events staged at the hotel.
 Vibrant colours and exquisite finishes have been utilised to create a theatrical environment and club atmosphere with the iconic wing chandelier a symbol of The Carlton.
 The ‘wing’ symbolises movement, freedom of expression, dreams, power and exploring boundaries.
 The Carlton is a celebration of ecstasy, classicism and grace.